parsyl/parquet/README.md

     		log.Fatal(err)
     	}

-		//MaxPageSize defines the number of rows in each column chunk w, err := NewParquetWriter(f, MaxPageSize(1000))
+		//MaxPageSize optionally defines the number of rows in each column chunk (default is 1000) w, err := NewParquetWriter(f, MaxPageSize(10000))
     	if err != nil {
     		log.Fatal(err)
     	}